2019 Alaska DOT shipping laws, regulations, rules, limitations for oversize and heavy-haul trucking permits for pilot cars and trucking companies.

-Frost and thaw laws are in effect usually from March 1 until mid June.
-There are so many roads that have different regulations on thaw laws and frost laws that you absolutely will want to call the Alaska state DOT office at the number below for information.
-Here’s an example why: any highway might have a set of regulations until you reach a certain mile post, then after that has a whole different set of regulations and there are hundreds of them like this.
+Frost and thaw laws are in effect usually from March 1 until mid June on major routes, southern central and the interior.
+There are so many roads that have different regulations on thaw laws and frost laws.
+You absolutely will want to call the Alaska State DOT office at the number below for more information.
+Example: A particular highway may have a set of regulations until you reach a certain mile post, then after that has a whole different set of regulations.
+There are hundreds of them similar.

 Alaska DOT & information.